Jump to Section

 1. Benefit-driven headline or unique selling proposition (USP): The headline tells visitors why they’re on the page and it gives them a reason to continue reading.
 A headline should pique the curiosity of the visitor and make them instantly want what you're offering.
 In most cases, the best way to spur emotion on your landing pages is by describing the customer’s pain point or pointing them towards a positive future vision.

 2. Compelling description of the offer: Successful offers are easy to understand, tailored to a unique audience, and they can be expressed in both features and benefits.
-When it comes to lead generation landing pages, most businesses offer a piece of freebie content (known as a "lead magnet") in exchange for the customer's contact information.
+When it comes to landing pages, most businesses offer a piece of freebie content (known as a "lead magnet") in exchange for the customer's contact information.

 3. Clear and consistent branding: Aim to create a cohesive customer experience that carries them through the first click on an ad to the final close of a thank-you page.
 Choose fonts that speak the language of your business, stick with your selected color palette, keep the design of your page simple, and don't forget to include your business's logo.